platformengineerid/aiven-devportal/docs/platform/howto/enable-backup-to-another-region.rst

 Limitations
 '''''''''''

-Currently, BTAR is supported for Aiven for MySQL and Aiven for PostgreSQL only.
+Currently, BTAR is supported for Aiven for MySQL® and Aiven for PostgreSQL® only.

 Prerequisites
 -------------